Callumgm/Cookies_RAT/README.md

 <br>

+> Builder has just been fixed any bugs make sure to create a issue

 ## :dart: 〢 About ##

 > Do not scan the compiled payload with any anti-virus otherwise, it will become detected and rendered useless